Reason 3 to leave Santo Domingo: You’ll be always the Gringo. No matter what.

 Everything reads now as they would be terrified and xenophobic people.
 They’re not – Dominicans are extremely welcoming people who always smile.
-And because of that I don’t understand this huge bipolar differences in the treatment of foreigners.
-On the one hand very warm hearted, friendly and hospitable people who like to tell you a story about the Dominican life and ask you, if you have already tried their famous Sancocho food.
+And because of that, I don’t understand this huge bipolar differences in the treatment of foreigners.
+On the one hand very warm-hearted, friendly and hospitable people who like to tell you a story about Dominican life and ask you, if you have already tried their famous Sancocho food.
 But on the other hand, they’re absolutely closed to foreigners when it comes to really integrate them for longer.

 Hence, a strong community of expats has grown in the Colonial Zone.
 My usual behavior in all the other cities to these expats groups was always very distant.
 A reason for that was, that I preferred to have contact with the locals, improve my Spanish and understand their native culture a bit better.

 All that isn’t really possible in Santo Domingo.
 There aren’t any regular language or cultural exchange meetups in the city.
 You’re a bit on your own inside of your bubble of expats.
 Also nice, but not as progressive as learning from your host culture.
 Many things of the Dominican culture aren’t communicated publicly and remain a secret for expats.
 Even for those who decide to live in Santo Domingo for years.